Fork me on GitHub

 All these risks can be avoided when you encrypt your files before uploading them.
 You could add important files to a zip archive and set a password for example.
 However, that is complicated and you would have to zip/unzip the archive each time you want to access your files.

-More convenient solutions offer the concept of a virtual filesystem.
-That is, you enter your password (which is called mounting the virtual filesystem) and then get a directory on your computer where you can work with your files as if it was a normal directory.
-In reality, the directory is not stored to your harddrive, but all content is encrypted and only the encrypted data is stored and synchronized to the cloud.
-All this happens in the background and you don't notice it when working with your files, so it is very convenient.
+Better solutions use the concept of a virtual filesystem.
+You enter your password (called mounting the filesystem) and get a directory where you can work with your files normally.
+Behind the scenes, everything is encrypted—only the encrypted data is stored and synchronized to the cloud.
+This happens transparently, so you get strong security without changing how you work.

 In the following, we will explain the available tools and explain how they can be used with cloud storage.
 If you're just interested in the results, scroll down.